jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-6-perturbation-theory.md

 # Section 1.6: Classical Perturbation Theory

-> Perturbation theory reveals that nonlinear problems are "almost linear"—but secular terms and boundary layers expose the fragile nature of this approximation, requiring sophisticated resummation techniques.
+> Perturbation theory trades exact solvability for approximate validity: we expand around what we can solve, but secular terms expose the fragility of this approach over long times.

 ## Introduction